Exlll/ConfigLib/README.md

 files.
 It does so by automatically mapping instances of configuration classes to serializable maps which are first transformed into YAML and then saved to some specified file.

+Information on how to [import](#import) this library can be found at the end of this documentation.
 For a step-by-step tutorial that shows most features of this library in action check out the [Tutorial](https://github.com/Exlll/ConfigLib/wiki/Tutorial) page on the wiki!